 While neurological problems are certainly not flu-like symptoms, headaches and sensitivity to light most definitely are.
 Many patients who come to our holistic health center find themselves experiencing headaches shortly after waking up, or throughout the day as they are exposed to light.
 While the prevalence of Lyme disease is vastly underreported by the CDC and other national health agencies, light sensitivity is estimated to be a symptom in roughly 16 percent of confirmed cases.
 Blurry and impaired vision were reported by roughly 13 percent of Lyme patients.

 Lyme bacteria can make their way into the heart’s tissue, causing a symptom known as Lyme carditis.
-While most people with Lyme carditis can recover with an effective Lyme treatment plan, the CDC has attributed several deaths to this condition.
+While most people with Lyme carditis can recover with an effective Lyme support plan, the CDC has attributed several deaths to this condition.
 The symptoms can range from moderate to severe and include, but are not limited to:

 - Sudden chest pain